edgio-docs/edgio-docs/src/pages/guides/deploy_apps.md

 - Your repository is hosted on GitLab
 - Your default git branch is named `master` or `main`
 - You have created environments called "staging" and "production"
-- You have created a deploy key for your site and added it as a variable in your GitLab project's CI/CD settings page, named "LAYER0_DEPLOY_TOKEN"
+- You have created a deploy key for your site and added it as a variable in your GitLab project's CI/CD settings page, named "EDGIO_DEPLOY_TOKEN"

 ```yml
 # Add this file to your project at .gitlab-ci.yml